nuha101/nuha101/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front end development with Html, CSS and JavaScript.
+- 🔭 I’m currently working on Back End Development with NodeJS.
 - 🌱 I’m currently learning Python language for advanced level.
 - 👯 I’m looking to collaborate on developing new ideas and implement it.
 - 💬 Ask me about java and python languages.